JetSplash Car Wash 7355

 Key Differences:

-Response Speed: Z95 (MagneRide) generally
+Response Speed: Z95 (MagneRide) generally reacts

-reacts faster to changing road conditions
+faster to changing road conditions than Z55.

 Parts Interchangeability: Components